Healthcare Start-up

 A mental health organization wanted to transform its program and management tools for improving patient connections into a service to be licensed to other providers.

-Through a series of immersion sessions and workshops to discuss pain points and the goals of all parties – business, clinicians, and patients – divergent priorities were revealed.
+Through a series of immersion sessions and workshops to discuss pain points and the goals of all parties – business, clinicians, and patients – divergent priorities were uncovered.

 Business leadership highlighted their focus on demonstrating operational efficiency – maximizing performance of patients, providers, and revenue.